Treer/POpp/README.md

 however lines begining with "msgstr[_n_]" cannot contain references, and plural forms cannot be referenced with the brace notation.

-#### Include directives can have the following notation:
+#### Include directive notation:

     $include "fileName.po"

     # $include "fileName.po"
     #.$include "fileName.po"

-The .po hash-comment notations can be used if the file must be editable or
+The .po hash-comment notations can be used if the file must be editable or parsable by other .po tools before being processed by popp.

-parsable by other .po tools before being processed by popp.
+#### Output

-Output files are written in UTF-8.
+Files are written in UTF-8.
 If your source languages use unicode characters that your shell can't display, then avoid using pipes and stick with specifying an input file and an output file.
 (Or proceed very carefully)